yecril71pl/cpp-docs.pl-pl/docs/standard-library/insert-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Typ opisuje odwołanie do elementu sekwencji kontrolowane przez skojarzony kontener.
+Typ opisuje odwołanie do elementu sekwencji kontrolowanego przez skojarzony kontener.

 ### <a name="example"></a>Przykład